burukuru/docs/pages/documentation/3-querying-with-graql/graql-rules.md

     ...;
 };
 ```

-where each dotted line corresponds to a single Graql Var.
-The rule variable is optional and can be omitted.
-It is useful however if we want to be able to refer to and identify particular rules in the graph.
+Each dotted line corresponds to a single Graql variable.
+The rule name is optional and can be omitted, but it is useful if we want to be able to refer to and identify particular rules in the graph.
 This way, as inference-rule is a concept, we can attach resources to it:

 ```graql
 $myRule isa inference-rule,